iterative/cml.dev/content/docs/ref/runner.md

 will select the node labeled with `disktype=ssd`.

+If not provided, a default `accelerator=infer` key pair will be used.

 #### Node selector on multiple labels

 You can set multiple labels for a node selector.